Herbs Effective in Sickle Cell Anemia

 As to the aforementioned – Cajanus cajan – University of Lagos researchers conducted a single-blind placebo-controlled study with 100 sickle cell patients.
 The group given the Cajanus cajan had fewer recall painful episodes (207 reduced to 191) while the placebo group had increased pain episodes (109 to 164) during the treatment period.
 Liver enlargement decreased from 55% to 33% of cases in the Cajanus group while the placebo groups liver enlargement count increased during the treatment period.

-Why so many sickle cell studies from Nigeria?
+Why many sickle cell studies come from Nigeria?

 Nigeria has the largest occurrence of sickle cell anemia as a percentage of the population.
 A study a few decades ago revealed that about 25% of adult Nigerians had the AS sickle cell trait, while about 6% of the Yoruba people many others had the Hemoglobin C trait according to the study.